 Introduction

 Numerous studies have shown the positive benefits of physical activity on musculoskeletal health, including prevention of falls, a reduction in fracture risk, maintenance of physical capability and increased bone mineral density.
 The ‘mechanostat’ hypothesis theory states that forces generated through the mechanical loading of muscles influences bone structure by driving bone adaptations through changes in mass and architecture of the bone [1].
-In vivo, it has been estimated that at least 1500 microstrains, typically generated by weight bearing physical activity, are required [2] to drive changes in bone.
-Ideally the activity would impose dynamic, high-magnitude loads applied at a rapid rate and in differing directions, such as [3]running, rather than non-weight bearing activities such as cycling.
+In vivo, it has been estimated that at least 1500 microstrains, typically generated by weight bearing physical activity, are required to drive positive changes in bone [2].
+Ideally the activity would impose dynamic, high-magnitude loads applied at a rapid rate and in differing directions, such as football/soccer, tennis, basketball [3] , rather than non-weight bearing activities such as cycling and swimming.

-Different methods have been used in the past to quantify and estimate the mechanical loading strain.
-Questionnaires [4, 5]are most commonly used to obtain self-reported physical activity in older adults [6], and the responses have been used to estimate the degree of loading to the skeleton [4, 5].
-A previous study has also used pedometers, and cumulative loading was calculated using a combination of the number of steps, walking speed, and weight [7].
-More recently, an accelerometer-based method for characterizing physical activity according to vertical impacts has been developed [8] and validated [9] by attaching digital accelerometers to the trunk.
+Until accelerometers were developed, questionnaires were used to estimate the degree of loading to the skeleton through quantification of physical activity [4, 5].
+This proxy measure of mechanical loading was often obtained using self-reported physical activity in older adults [6]. , More recently, an accelerometer-based digital method has been developed [8] and validated [9].
+In this method, accelerometers are attached to the trunk and characterize mechanical strain according to vertical impacts.
+Such data provide a much better characterisation of the loading patterns to which the skeleton is subjected through activity.

 The positive benefits of differing physical activities to bone have been widely investigated.
 Elhakeem and colleagues findings suggested that walking and weight bearing exercise, such as tennis and dancing, may be important for better skeletal health in older age [5].
 The benefit of resistance training on skeletal health has also been demonstrated.
 A meta-analysis by Martyn-St James and Carroll demonstrated that resistance training in women appeared effective in reducing postmenopausal bone loss at the hip and spine [10].

 In the United Kingdom (UK) the National Health Service (NHS) recommends that muscle-strengthening, such as cross-training machines or exercising with resistance bands, activities are completed at least twice a week from the age of 35 onwards to prevent natural bone loss [11].
 However as we age there is an age-related loss of muscle force-generating capacity and power, including a loss of muscle mass and increase in intramuscular fat.
-This means that participating in physical activity that would generate strains required to prevent bone loss or generate bone acquisition becomes increasingly difficult for older adults [12, 13].
+This means that participating in physical activity that would generate strains required to prevent bone loss or increase bone formation becomes increasingly difficult for older adults [12, 13].
 This was demonstrated in older adults where vertical activity counts above 3g were rarely recorded, showing the predominant form of activity in later life is low-impact [14].
-Therefore as higher impact activities become less feasible with age the advice to complete high-impact activities may be having a demotivating effect on older adults to complete any physical activity [13].
-Despite this there have been many studies have focussing on development of high-impact physical activity programs which can be effective and tolerated in older adults.
+Therefore as higher impact activities become less feasible with age the advice to participate in high-impact activities may be having a demotivating effect on older adults to complete any physical activity [13].
+Despite this there have been many studies aiming to develop high-impact physical activity programs which are effective and well tolerated in older adults.
 Few studies have explored habitual levels of physical activity in older adults, and the effect these habitual levels have on bone strength.
-Therefore our study aimed to determine the activity profiles of community dwelling older men and women in the UK using accelerometers, and to assess the relationship between individual physical activity profiles and lower limb bone parameters.
+Therefore, our study aimed to determine the activity profiles of community dwelling older men and women in the UK using accelerometers, and to assess the relationship between individual physical activity profiles and lower limb bone parameters.

 Methods